 When Virginia drivers receive their license, they start with zero points on their driving record.
 Each year, they get +1 point on their driving record until they have a maximum of +5 points.

 Whenever a driver is convicted of a traffic offense or a traffic crime, they may receive demerit points.
-Each offense in Virginia carries 0, 3, 4 or 6 demerit points.
+Each offense in Virginia carries zero, three, four, or six demerit points.

 - Speeding 10-19 mph over the limit

 - Failure to yield

 - Following too closely

 Three-Point VA Traffic Tickets

 - Speeding one to nine mph over the limit